dleeftink/QuickSet/readme.md

 A constant parameter for accessing the last index in the top-k window.

 ##### `set.tmin: Uint`
-A variable parameter displaying the minimum value in the top-k window.
+A variable parameter displaying the minimum value in the top-k window, lower bounded by the [`freq`](#freq-0--232) parameter.

 ##### `set.tmax: Uint`
 A variable parameter displaying the maximum value in the top-k window.